cuiyongbo/hello-world/my_wiki/programmer_note/python/miscellaneous_usage_tricks.rst

 variable named :envvar:`PYTHONSTARTUP` to the name of a file containing your start-up commands.
 This is similar to the :file:`.profile` feature of the Unix shells.

-This file is only read in interactive sessions, not when Python reads commands from a script, and not when :file:`/dev/tty` is given as the explicit source of commands (which otherwise behaves like an interactive session).
+**This file is only read in interactive sessions**, not when Python reads commands from a script, and not when :file:`/dev/tty` is given as the explicit source of commands (which otherwise behaves like an interactive session).
 It is executed in the same namespace where interactive commands are executed, so that objects that it defines or imports can be used without qualification in the interactive session.